 Carilion Clinic features surgeons with comprehensive pediatric neurosurgery experience and expertise.
-Other members of the neurosurgery team include highly skilled pediatric neurologists, electroencephalography (EEG) technologists, nurse practitioners, registered and licensed practical nurses, technicians, and social workers.
+Other members of the neurosurgery team include highly skilled pediatric neurologists, electroencephalography (EEG) technologists, advanced care practitioners, registered nurses, technicians, and social workers.
 Our team can handle all forms of pediatric neurosurgical conditions , and are well versed in pediatric emergencies.

 Our mission is to provide the highest quality care with compassion, dedication, and attention to children and their families.
 In addition to our expert physicians and state-of-the-art facility, you will find our clinic offers a warm, welcoming staff to help ease the anxieties associated with medical treatment.